Terms of Service - Trooli

 • The internal environment within your home or business premises.

 4.10 Problems with broadband speed.
-If 14 days after your Service is activated you are consistently receiving broadband speeds lower than the product speed you purchased, please contact us so we can try to help.
+If in the 14 days after your Service is activated you are consistently receiving broadband speeds lower than the product speed you purchased to the Service Demarcation Point, please contact us so we can try to help.
 If, after following our recommendations, the speed being delivered to your Service Demarcation Point is still more than 10% lower than the product speed you purchased, you can end the Agreement without paying Early Termination Charges.
 However, we will not refund you for your use of our Service during the period between your Service Activation Date and you ending the Agreement.

 4.11 Disruption to Services.
-To protect the network and its customers, Trooli will act to restrict your use of Trooli Services or equipment where it suspects that the use has contravened its Fair and Acceptable Use Policy, or where Trooli suspects that your equipment has been infected by a software virus or similar, or where Trooli suspects a Home Broadband Service is being used wholly or mainly for business purposes.
+To protect the network and its Customers, Trooli will act to restrict your use of Trooli Services or Equipment where it suspects that the use has contravened its Fair and Acceptable Use Policy, or where Trooli suspects that your Equipment has been infected by a software virus or similar, or where Trooli suspects a Home Broadband Service is being used wholly at a non-residential business premises and solely used for business purposes.
 These restrictions will help protect your own network and Trooli’s network.

 4.12 Upgrade.
 If you request an upgrade or a renewal of your Agreement with us and we agree, you may need to agree to a new Minimum Term and you will need to pay the new charges applicable to that Agreement.
 Your new Minimum Term will not start until your new Service Activation Date.

 4.13 Changes to your terms, Services or charges.
-We may change the Agreement, our Services, or charges at any time, and we will tell you beforehand.
-Charges for additional services may change from time to time and may be outside Trooli’s control so you will need to check our Price Guide for the latest prices.
-If we make changes we’ll tell you at least 30 days in advance by email or post of the changes happening, except where:
+We will change the Agreement, our Services, or charges at any time, within the Agreement Minimum Term only if legally required to do so and we will tell you beforehand.
+Charges for additional services may change from time to time and may be outside Trooli’s control so you will need to check www.trooli.com and our Price Guide for the latest prices.
+If we make changes we’ll tell you at least 30 days in advance by e-mail of the changes happening, except where:

 • The change is for legal or regulatory reasons.